Andrea Bocelli: 1998–1999: Aria: The Opera Album, Sogno and Sacred Arias

-From 10 July to 27 August, he appeared in a guest role for seven performances of The Merry Widow at the Verona Arena.
+From 10 July to 27 August, Bocelli appeared in a guest role for seven performances of The Merry Widow at the Verona Arena.
 As the "Tenor Conte Andrea" he performed three arias: "La donna è mobile" from Verdi's Rigoletto; "Tu, che m' hai preso il cuor" from Franz Lehár's Das Land Des Laechelns and "Libiamo ne' lieti calici" from Verdi's La traviata.
-On 10 September, together with soprano Daniela Dessì and two Polish singers, he performed at the Grand Theatre of Łódź in Poland.
+On 10 September, together with soprano Daniela Dessì and two Polish singers, Bocelli performed at the Grand Theatre of Łódź in Poland.
 From 7 October to 19 November, he made his United States operatic debut in Jules Massenet's Werther at the Detroit Opera House with the Michigan Opera Theater.

-He also performed at Rodeo Drive in Beverly Hills and gave further concerts in Detroit, Cleveland and Chicago, and made an appearance on Jay Leno's first instalment of The Tonight Show.
-Then Mayor of New York City Rudy Giuliani gave him the Crystal Apple award.
-His seventh album Sacred Arias, which contains exclusively sacred music, was released worldwide on 8 November, and two weeks later reached number one on the US Classic Billboard charts – making Bocelli the first vocalist to hold all top three places on the chart, with Aria, the opera album in second place, and Viaggio Italiano in third place.
+Bocelli also performed at Rodeo Drive in Beverly Hills and gave further concerts in Detroit, Cleveland and Chicago, and made an appearance on Jay Leno's first instalment of The Tonight Show.
+Mayor of New York City Rudy Giuliani then gave Bocelli the Crystal Apple award.
+His seventh album Sacred Arias, which contains exclusively sacred music, was released worldwide on 8 November, and two weeks later, it reached number one on the US Classic Billboard charts – making Bocelli the first vocalist to hold all top three places on the chart, with Aria, the opera album in second place, and Viaggio Italiano in third place.
 The album also included the hymn of the Holy Year 2000, which was chosen as the official version by the Vatican in October.
-To promote Sacred Arias, Bocelli recorded his second PBS concert at the Roman church of Santa Maria sopra Minerva, in Rome, in 1999, singing most of the songs from the album.
+To promote Sacred Arias, Bocelli recorded his second PBS concert in 1999 at the Roman church of Santa Maria sopra Minerva in Rome, singing most of the songs from the album.
 The special was nominated for an Emmy Award for Outstanding Classical Music-Dance Program during the 52nd Primetime Emmy Awards.

-In Italy, Bocelli sang in Florence at a meeting of the centre-left Heads of State.
+In Italy, Bocelli sang in Florence at a meeting of the center-left Heads of State.
 Invited by Queen Elizabeth II, he performed at the annual Royal Variety Performance in Birmingham, UK, on 29 November.
-On 30 November, his book La musica del silenzio, an autobiographical novel, was released in Italy, and in 2017 it was turned into a movie as The Music of Silence, directed by Michael Radford.
+The next day, Bocelli's book La musica del silenzio, an autobiographical novel, was released in Italy, and in 2017, it was turned into a movie as The Music of Silence, directed by Michael Radford.
 From 12 to 21 December, he performed six concerts in Barcelona, Strasbourg, Lisbon, Zagreb, Budapest and Messina, some of which were broadcast on local television.
-He also performed on German television; Wetten, dass..? on 11 December and the José Carreras Gala in Leipzig on 17 December.
-On 31 December, he finished a marathon of twenty-four concerts in thirty days, with a concert at the Nassau Veterans Memorial Coliseum in New York, welcoming in the new millennium.
+Bocelli also performed on German television; Wetten, dass..? on 11 December and the José Carreras Gala in Leipzig on 17 December.
+On 31 December, he finished a marathon of 24 concerts in 30 days, with a concert at the Nassau Veterans Memorial Coliseum in New York, welcoming in the new millennium.